top of page

 Proposed NCSP Position Statement on Training

-5. That immediate attention be focused on the longstanding omission and insufficiency of suicide assessment and management and the implementation of programmatic initiatives by patient safety organizations and professional mental health guilds to significantly improve the clinical competencies of this nation’s mental health professionals in dealing with individuals potentially at risk for suicide.
+4. The NCSP also endorses recommendations made by suicidologists, representatives from patient safety organizations, professional mental health guilds and consumer organizations, specifically noting that immediate attention be focused on the longstanding omission and insufficiency of suicide assessment and management and the implementation of programmatic initiatives by patient safety organizations and professional mental health guilds to significantly improve the clinical competencies of this nation’s mental health professionals regarding people at risk for suicide

 bottom of page